SpringerPE/cf-grafana-buildpack/README.md

 Apart from the Grafana environment variables, you can define these ones:

+* **DATASOURCE_BINDING_NAMES** (default empty).
+A comma separated list of datasources to be bound to the Grafana instance.
+Supports Prometheus and InfluxDB.
+If this is empty then whichever Prometheus or InfluxDB datasource can be found will be bound.
 * **DEFAULT_DATASOURCE_EDITABLE** (default `false`).
 By default the auto-generated datasources for Prometheus and Alertmanager are not editable.
 Changing this value makes then editable, but if you do not use a DB be aware that changes on their properties will be lost after redeploy grafana.
 * **DEFAULT_DATASOURCE_TIMEINTERVAL** (default `60s`).
 Lowest interval/step value that should be used for default generated data source.
 * **HOME_DASHBOARD_UID** (default `home`).
 Used to setup automatically the Grafana home dashboard (the one users see automatically when they log in).
 If you provision a dashboard with `uid`  equal to `HOME_DASHBOARD_UID`, the buildpack will setup such dashboard as home.
 The `uid` is part of the url of each dashboard, and it can be defined to a string like `home` (by default is a random generated string) to give some meaning to the dashboard urls.
 More info: https://grafana.com/docs/http_api/dashboard/#identifier-id-vs-unique-identifier-uid.